We created a solar dryer for our businesses which can be used to dry the fruit before shredding and turning into flour.

 You could just spread fruit out in the sun to dry.
 But better, more hygenic, TTFF has designed and tested a hybrid solar dryer, and it works well!
 Here’s a picture of an early prototype …

 This dryer uses solar collectors feeding hot air into a cabinet.
 The lower half of the cabinet optionally holds a propane or kerosene heater to supplement solar power when needed, like a cloudy day, hence the Hybrid designation.
 The upper half of the cabinet holds 4 or 5 mesh wire shelves which in turn hold breadfruit shreds or mango slices placed on trays to be dried.
 The rooftop shelters the interior from rain and dust, and also holds an exhaust fan and a vent or chimney.
 It’s essential to remove the moist hot air from the interior of the cabinet.
+Watch how this all works with our helpful animation, thanks to Jose Urena.
+If you want to learn about the design in more detail, feel free to read the technical paper.

 We’ve worked with local organizations to build more of these solar dryers in Jamaica and Haiti.
 Already we have sixteen in use in Haiti and Jamaica, with several more planned.
 Our users are ecstatic!
 One person could hardly believe the effectiveness–seemed like it was heated with fuel or electricity–but no. Only the sun.
 Approximately 100 pounds of fresh fruit can be dried within 4 to 8 hours!